The Spectrum of the Singular Values of Z-Shaped Graph Matrices: Introduction

-The remainder of the paper is organized as follows.
-In section 2, we describe the main techniques we use to prove our results.
-In section 3, we calculate the trace powers for the Z-shaped graph matrix.
-In section 4, we use these calculations to determine the limiting distribution of the singular values of $\frac{1}{n}M_{\alpha_Z}$ as $n$ goes to infinity.
-In section 5, we generalize the results in Section 3 to calculate the trace powers for multi-Z shaped graph matrices.
-In section 6, we use these calculations to determine a differential equation for the limiting distribution of the singular values of one multi-Z shaped graph matrix.
+In \Cref{section:mzshape}, we generalize the results in \Cref{section:zshape} to calculate the number of dominant constraint graphs for multi-layer Z-shaped graph matrices.
+In \Cref{section:mzshape-spectrum}, we use this result to determine a differential equation for the limiting distribution of the singular values of one multi-layer Z-shaped graph matrix.